SushmitSingh/CallRecorder/README.md

 ✅ **Tested and working on Android 14 (API 34)**
 🔒 Follows modern privacy and storage policies (Scoped Storage for Android 10+)
-💡 Records audio with MediaRecorder using `MIC` source for loud volume

 ---

 ## 🚀 Features